mathjax/MathJax/docs/source/start.rst

     <html>
         <head>
             ...
-            <script type="text/javascript" src="/MathJax/MathJax.js"></script>
+            <script type="text/javascript" src="/MathJax/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
         </head>
         <body>
             ...
         </body>
     </html>

-Although it is possible to load MathJax from a site other than your own web server, there are issues involved in doing so that you need to take into consideration.
-See the :ref:`Notes About Shared Servers
-<cross-domain-linking>` for more details.
-Please do **not** link to
-the copy of MathJax at ``www.mathjax.org``, as we do not have the resources to act as a web service for all the sites on the web that would like to display mathematics.
-If you are able to run MathJax from your own server, please do so (this will probably give you better response time in any case).
+If you have installed MathJax on a server that is in a different domain from the one serving the page that loads MathJax, be sure to read the :ref:`Notes About Shared Servers <cross-domain-linking>` for more details.
+In that case, you may wish to consider using the :ref:`MathJax CDN <mathjax-cdn>` rather than installing your own copy of MathJax.

 Putting mathematics in a web page
 =================================

-To put mathematics in your web page, you can use either TeX and LaTeX notation, or MathML notation (or both); the configuration file tells MathJax which you want to use, and how you plan to indicate the mathematics when you are using TeX notation.
-The following sections tell you how to use each of these formats.
+To put mathematics in your web page, you can use either :term:`TeX` and :term:`LaTeX` notation or :term:`MathML` notation or both within the same page; the MathJax configuration tells MathJax which you want to use, and how you plan to indicate the mathematics when you are using TeX notation.
+The configuration file used in the examples above tells MathJax to look for both TeX and MathML notation within your pages.
+These two formats are described in more detail below.

 .. _tex-and-latex-input: